-Customer Service Resume Tricks
+How to Write a Customer Service Resume

-Customer Service workers liaise with clients and customers day in and day out via telephone, online messaging portals, email correspondence, face to face or live chat.
-Provide details regarding the methods of customer interaction you have the most experience in, as well as the communication tools you use to facilitate those engagements.
+Customer Service workers liaise with clients and customers day in and day out via telephone, online messaging portals, email correspondence, face-to-face or live chat.
+Provide details regarding the methods of customer interaction you have the most experience in and the communication tools you used to facilitate those engagements.

-2. Cool Tip for a Stellar Resume
+Cool Tip for a Stellar Customer Service Resume

-Customer retention is a crucial aspect of the customer services environment, and if you work in a cancellations department a call center hiring manager would be impressed by the percentage of subscriptions you are able to retain.
-Query resolution is another vital part of customer services and providing your query resolution rate will also increase your chances of being shortlisted.
+Customer retention is a crucial aspect of the customer services environment, and if you work in a cancellations department, a call center hiring manager would be impressed by the percentage of subscriptions you can retain.
+Query resolution is another vital part of customer service, and providing your query resolution rate will also increase your chances of being shortlisted.

-3. Be specific about Industry Tenure
+Be specific about Industry Tenure

 The industries that you have experience in are also of paramount importance because Customer Services roles are found in every industry imaginable and someone with product experience, for example, would have different experiences than a person you are in a services and solutions field.

-4. Education & Training Requirements
+Education & Training Requirements

 Most Customer Services Professionals also embark on Continuous Professional Development programs to better their technical skills and IT Skills.
 These may include short courses in Conflict Resolution or becoming a super-user in the CRM system that your company has.

 Skills to Highlight

 Fast Typing Speed, Complaint Resolution, Query Resolution, Verbal Communication Skills, Service-based Selling, Online Quotation Generators, Excellent Writing Skills, Cloud-Based Collaboration Platforms, CRM Systems, Conflict Resolution, Quality Control, Report Writing, Feedback Mechanisms, Quality Control